With the arrival of the new decade, we will examine the most significant changes that are likely to occur in the wedding industry.

 Instead of having round or long tables, you could come up with your own unique design, such as an ‘X’ shape.
 Ceiling decorations and round or triangular ceremony structures are also becoming trendy now (always respecting the context in which you are).

-Videography is becoming as important as photography and more and more couples now want wedding videos with drone footage complete with artistic edits and music.
+Videography is becoming as important like photography and more and more couples now want wedding videos with drone footage complete with artistic edits and music.

 9- No traditional wedding dress